thomasvaeth/thomasvaeth.github.io/src/pages/2017/12/instafetch-js.md

 <hr/>

 <h2>How to Use</h2>
 <p>The Instagram API uses the OAuth 2.0 protocol, so you're going to need an access token.
-The easiest way to get your access token is login to Instagram on your browser and generate one on <a href="http://instagram.pixelunion.net/" target="_blank">Pixel Union</a>.</p>
+The easiest way to get your access token is login to Instagram on your browser and generate one on <a href="http://instagram.pixelunion.net/" target="_blank" rel="noopener noreferrer">Pixel Union</a>.</p>

 ~~~~
 <div id="instafetch"></div>